 Prices for Woolies Select olive oil start from $4.00 for 500ml.

-Prices for Woolies’ extra virgin olive oils start from $2.50 for 500ml.
+Prices for Woolies’ extra virgin olive oil start from $2.20 for 150g.

 Well, first work out which type of olive oil you’re most likely to use based on what you’re dishing up.
 Here are the main varieties of olive oils and what they’re best used for: